atljp/input-fix/README.md

 - Adjustable Drop down key(s)
 - Change GameSpy to OpenSpy
 - Separate menu controls
-- Text inside the main menu wheel is not adjusted for the widescreen aspect ratios
+- Text inside the main menu wheel is not adjusted for 16:10

 ## Visual Studio Project